Service Detail

 Preconstruction priorities that shape the field outcome

-- Verify soils, layout, and engineering assumptions before forming
+- Verify Beaumont clay subgrade conditions, geotechnical recommendations, and Harris County engineering assumptions before forming

-- Coordinate inspection windows and weather risks around pours
+- Coordinate Harris County inspection windows and HCFCD drainage confirmation around pour schedule

 - Track quality, cure, and tolerance checkpoints after placement